 The Abu Dhabi Green Pass and Al Hosn Covid-19 app explained for visitors and residents in Abu Dhabi

-From 20 August 2021 only those with green status on the Al Hosn app – a “Green Pass” will be permitted to access a variety of the city’s attractions and public spaces
+From 7 November 2022, the rules regarding green status on the Al Hosn app – a “Green Pass” to access public spaces was abolished by NCEMA

 The UAE’s Al Hosn app, which is the country’s official Covid-19 tracking app, provides details of an individual’s vaccination status and PCR test results.

-According to the Abu Dhabi Emergency, Crisis and Disasters Committee (NCEMA), from Friday 20 August 2021 presenting a “green pass” or “green status” on your Al Hosn app will be mandatory in order to access venues including:
+According to the Abu Dhabi Emergency, Crisis and Disasters Committee (NCEMA), from Friday, 20 August 2021, presenting a “green pass” or “green status” on your Al Hosn app (Alhosn) will be mandatory in order to access venues including:

 - Restaurants, bars and cafés